niccolot/GoDex/README.md

 Pokemon-like CLI game in which you can explore the pokemon world, battle pokemons and collect them in your personal pokedex.

-All the data are fetched from the [PokeAPI](https://pokeapi.co/) and subsequently cache for better performance in case of bad interent connection.
+All the data are fetched from the [PokeAPI](https://pokeapi.co/) and subsequently cached for better performance in case of bad interent connection.

 ## How to use